 Alice Oseman (one of my favourite authors) has so far released two fab YA novels (Solitaire, Radio Silence), with a third one releasing this year.
-In the run up to the release of I Was Born For This there are a series of competitions/giveaways running for advance copies.
-Now one of these competitions is a giveaway on the theme of ‘favourite character’.
-The theme inspired me to write this short journal piece about my teenage years and how one particular Alice Oseman character really speaks to my teenage past.
+This is a short journal piece about my teenage years and how one particular Alice Oseman character really speaks to my teenage past.
 (I apologise in advance if this all sounds like gibberish.
 This is a word splurge more than anything else.)

 Aled is one of the main protagonists from a book called Radio Silence in which he is the secret creative mastermind behind a podcast called Universe City.
 To talk more about why I love Aled as a character I emphasise with deeply I feel like I need to spend a bit of time talking about myself.
 Little known fact: when I was 15 and 16 I used to hang around a lot on amateur voice actor forums.
 The forums were used a lot by people looking to create fandubs of anime or original audio dramas.
 My big dream project was to create an original, fantasy audio drama.